reimor/reimor/README.md

-- 👋 Hi, I’m @reimor
+- 👋 Hi, I’m @reimorster
 - 👀 I’m interested in computing, engineering and finance
-- 🌱 I’m currently learning R and Python
-- 💞️ I’m looking to collaborate on any project related
-- 📫 How to reach me engreimor at gmail

 <!---
 reimor/reimor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.